Commute Times from Top Simcoe Neighbourhoods

 • Can I work remotely part-time?

-• Is rush hour going to drain me?
+• Will rush hour drain me over time?

-• What will this mean for my family?
+• How will this impact my family’s day-to-day?

-• Am I choosing lifestyle over location—or can I have both?
+• Am I choosing lifestyle over proximity, or can I structure both?

 The Bottom Line